-Despite being arguably the most famous time traveling movie of all time, Back to the Future has its fair share of problems.
+Despite being arguably the most famous time traveling movie of all time (at least until the inevitable reboot gets made), Back to the Future has its fair share of problems.
 In fact, the movie is packed with logic-breaking paradoxes, thanks to the fact that Marty and Doc can seemingly travel to any point in time.
 Almost every time travel story warns against tampering with the past and with good reason.
 Even the smallest change can massively alter the future and the characters from this series seem to enjoy nothing better than modifying the world around them.

 Thinking about the events of Back to the Future III logically for a second means that the entire film should never have happened in the first place.
 This is because as soon as Doc and Marty in 1955 discover that Doc in 1885 is going to be killed, that knowledge should have been directly transferred to the Doc that was going to be shot by Tannen.

 The simple reason for this is that the Doc from 1885 is actually an older version of the Doc from 1955.
 Anything that he learns in 1955 should be etched into his memory from that moment and passed onto the Doc who is living in the Wild West.
 Although he is living in the future, the 1955 Doc is the younger version of the same person, meaning that the one living in the past should have the same memories.